-The IRM field contains a MAC address when sent from a non-AP STA to an AP
+The IRM field contains a MAC address when sent from a non-AP STA to an AP, or when sent from a non-AP MLD to an AP MLD.

-The IRM field is not present when sent from an AP to a non-AP STA.
+The IRM field is not present when sent from an AP to a non-AP STA,or from an AP MLD to a non-AP MLD.

 TGbe editor: please insert the following proposed changes (CID #22393).